Generics in Go: three years later, what has survived

 What didn’t take off

 The big exception is what some expected to be the star case: complex generic data types, like balanced trees, typed heaps, graphs.
 These exist in the ecosystem, but adoption has been moderate.
-The reason is simple: for modestly sized collections, native slices and maps are enough, and for cases requiring specialized structures, developers prefer battle-tested libraries with decades of use, which exist in non-generic form and work fine with occasional type assertions.
+For modestly sized collections, native slices and maps are enough.

 Generic methods are another story.
-Go doesn’t allow declaring generic methods on a non-generic receiver (the constraint lives on the whole type).
+Go doesn’t allow declaring generic methods on a non-generic receiver.
 This limits patterns like “a Map method on a collection” that other languages allow.
-The community has learned to live with that via free functions (Map(coll, fn) instead of coll.Map(fn)), but it’s a rough edge that will probably be smoothed in future versions.
+The community has learned to live with that via free functions (Map(coll, fn) instead of coll.Map(fn)).

 Looking ahead